TheWildJarvi/MandelPlotter-Zoom-and-Pan/README.md

 Updated fixed function mandelbrot renderer in 'Digital'

 * Download latest version of 'Digital' here: https://github.com/hneemann/Digital
-* Downlaod all of my mandelbrot files
+* Download all of my mandelbrot files
 * Launch 'Digital' and open 'ZOOMBROT.dig'

      * Press Space to start the simulation
      * Press Enable with your mouse
      * Press R to reset